derekwilson/PodcastUtilities/_PreBuiltPackages/README.md

 ### Supported Platforms ###

 * .NET Framework v3.5
 The files are in a folder called `net35`.
 It will run on Windows XP, Vista, Windows 7, 8, 10.
-The framework is not part of the operating system for later versions of Windows 10 and will need to be installed seperatly.
+The framework is not part of the operating system for later versions of Windows 10 and will need to be installed separately.

 See https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10